A More Equal Future

 B. The Unequal Classes Argument

-The petitioners argue that the status of marriage will go a long way to dispel the stigma that remains attached to queer people despite decriminalization of sexual relations between them.
+The petitioners argued that the status of marriage will go a long way to dispel the stigma that remains attached to queer people despite decriminalization of sexual relations between them.
 Marriage is not only a path to legitimacy and respect, it is a source of dignity, blossoming, fulfillment, and self-respect.
 It offers social protection from violent natal families.
 It is essential to forming family life.
-Further, practical day-day arrangements of pension, insurance, healthcare etc., remain difficult to procure because marriage was not available to queer couples.
+Further, practical day-day arrangements of pension, insurance, healthcare etc., remain difficult to procure because marriage is not available to queer couples.

 2. The Legitimate State Interest Argument